Logos Bible Software

 - Enhanced Strong's Lexicon - Call to order

 - New International Dictionary of the Old and New Testament

-- Excellent resource for in depth analysis of the context of individual words.
+- An excellent resource for in-depth analysis of the context of individual words.
 Includes ancient Near Eastern analysis!

 - Dead Sea Scrolls Bible